-The budgeted allocation for employee related costs for the 2020/21 financial year totals R110.0 million, which equals 35.5 per cent of the total operating expenditure.
+The budgeted allocation for employee related costs for the 2021/22 financial year totals R122.5 million, which equals 37.9 per cent of the total operating expenditure.
 An annual increase of 4.5 and 4.4 per cent has been included in the two outer years of the MTREF.

-EMPLOYEE RELATED COSTS INCREASED from R106.9 million to R110.0 million which reflects an increase of 2.9 percent.
-As part of the planning assumptions and interventions, increase has taken into consideration the current status of the positions filled as per the approved organogram and 17 positions which have been prioritized for 2020/21 financial year.
-As part of 17 prioritized positions we have also budgeted for 7 Life guards, however it should be noted that their employment is during seasonal time.
+Employee related costs increased from R106.9 million to R110.0 million which reflects an increase of 1.3 percent.
+As part of the planning assumptions and interventions, increase has taken into consideration the current status of the positions filled as per the approved organogram.
+The municipality has taken a decision not to fill any new position for this financial year.

-Increase in Employee related cost has taken into consideration the proposed increase of 6.25 per cent as proposed by Circular No.2/2020 for salary and wage increase for the period 1 July 2020 to 30 June 2021 per Salary Wage Collective agreement between SALGA, and we have also considered the notch increase that is affected on an annual basis according to the new salary scales as issued by SALGA.

-Furthermore, employee related costs budget has included wages for EPWP, Food for waste programme and Ingwenya nature reserve beneficiaries which committed budget of R3.7 million: EPWP wages are funded from grant allocated in 2020/21 financial year as per business plan.
+Increase in Employee related cost has taken into consideration the proposed increase of 6.25 per cent as proposed by Circular No.2/2020 for salary and wage increase for the period 1 July 2021 to 30 June 2022 per Salary Wage Collective agreement between SALGA, and we have also considered the notch increase that is affected on an annual basis according to the new salary scales as issued by SALGA.
+Furthermore, employee related costs budget has included wages for EPWP, Food for waste programme and Ingwenya nature reserve beneficiaries which committed budget of R4.2 million: EPWP wages are funded from grant allocated in 2021/22 financial year as per business plan.

-Increase in the number of positions for other municipal staff increased from 296 as per 2019/20 actual personnel numbers to 313 in the 2020/21 financial year, reflects 17 position which have been prioritized in 2020/21 financial year.
+Increase in the number of positions for other municipal staff increased from 296 as per 2020/21 actual personnel numbers to 313 in the 2021/22 financial year, reflects 17 position which have been prioritized in 2021/22 financial year.